gmartins-dev/nextjs14-car-hire/README.md

-1. Set a design system and better stylling
+1. Set a design system and better styling

 2. Add dark/light themes

 3. Forms:

-3.1 define what field are required or optional
+  3.1 define what fields are required or optional

   3.2 use masks and validations

   3.3 use a third library like:  Formik or React Hook Forms

 4. Create a modal: when click in a car card shows the car details modal

 5. Add more filtering options and a search bar

-6. Organize the TS interfaces and types in a separated folder/files
+6. Organize the TS interfaces and types in a separate folder/files

 7. Implement tests:

   7.1 unit tests

   7.2 integration tests

   7.3 end-to-end test